Mobile Phones

 Google wants to supply its customers entirely from one source.
 They should be able to make phone calls with a Google Pixel 6, work on a Chromebook and stream music via Youtube.
 The only thing missing is really good earphones – and the Google Pixel Buds Pro is supposed to step into this breach.
 Unlike the Pixel Buds A, which comes free with many Google smartphones, the Buds Pro rely on active noise cancellation.

-However, this also increases the price – Google is entering the realms of audio brands like Sennheiser or Sony and, of course, Apple’s competitors.
+However, this also increases the price – Google is entering the realms of audio brands like Seheiser or Sony and, of course, Apple’s competitors.
 Therefore, the Google Pixel Buds Pro must show in the test whether they are worth the high price or you would instead reach for others.

 The Pixel Buds Pro are compact earbuds and come not only in crisp colours but also with a surprisingly large carrying case.
 This consists mainly of a rechargeable battery so that the earbuds always have enough juice if possible.
 The headphones themselves are pleasantly small and fit well in the ear.